SteveAmor/cleanflight/docs/Modes.md

 ### Headfree

-In this mode, the "head" of the multicopter is always pointing to the same direction as when the feature was activated.
+In this mode, the "head" of the multicopter is always pointing in the same direction when the feature was activated.
 This means that when the multicopter rotates around the Z axis (yaw), the controls will always respond according the same "head" direction.

 With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
-This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.
+This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the physical head direction.

 ### GPS Return To Home